Urban Networks

 Networks and Complexity

-While working as a Data Engineer II at Amazon, I worked with some incredible teams.
-I worked with logistics and shipping teams, business teams that were trying to make a buck, and operations teams who made the magic happen.
+While working as an engineer, I worked with some incredible teams.
+I worked with logistics and shipping teams, business teams that were trying to make a buck, and operations teams who were making the actual decisions on the ground.

-Business teams think in numbers.
+The engineers of the business worked purely with numbers.
 We need data and metrics to make sense of operations, otherwise we’d be lost.
-Ops managers frequently knew their processes inside-out.
+Ops managers and their teams frequently knew their processes inside-out.
 They had a skill of take a complex system like a fulfillment center and making it simple enough to address the problem at hand.

 They could estimate their daily delivery speeds based on the weather and the number of staff on hand.
 They planned for workforce numbers by reducing the problem to the target volume set by the business and the average speed at which they know their team can work.
 Most of the decisions made in this environment relied on getting rid of the unnecessary information to get the data you need to attack a problem.